fact-benchmark/factbenchmark/index.md

       excerpt: Be the first to submit falsifiable, check-worthy claims or rumors of interest to the general public.
     - title: Estimate validity
       icon-class: fas fa-balance-scale
-      excerpt: Estimate the validity of claims or rumours using any data, technology or process you choose.
+      excerpt: Estimate the validity of claims or rumours using any data, process or technology you choose to use.
     - title: Realtime benchmark
       icon-class: mi mi-Settings mi-spin
       excerpt: Earn reputation for your system by making correct, early, estimates of the future <a href="../measuring_truth">consensus.</a>